Competition and Complexity in Amphiphilic Polymer Morphology: Competitive evolution of amphiphilic suspensions

 \subsection{Comparison of analytical bifurcation diagrams to experiments}

-We compare the bifurcation structure derived for codimension 1 and 2 hybrid morphologies within the FCH gradient flow to experimental results of Dicher and Eisenberg and Jain and Bates reprinted in Figure\,\ref{f:Dicher}.
-In addition we map the experimental results of Szostak et al onto the FCH bifurcation diagram.
+We compare the bifurcation structure derived for codimension 1 and 2 composite morphologies within the FCH gradient flow to experimental results of Dicher and Eisenberg reprinted in Figure\,\ref{f:DE} and of Jain and Bates reprinted in Figure\,\ref{f:Dicher}.